Mahmoud899/Advanced-Data-Analysis-Nanodegree/README.md

 This Nanodegree includes three projects:

 1- Investigate a Dataset
-In this project I did a thorough analysis on a given dataet, dataset of the patiens in a brazelian hospital, using python.
+In this project I did a thorough analysis on a given dataset, dataset of the patiens in a brazelian hospital, using python.

 2- A/B Testing
 In this project I applied the concepts of Statistics to run a Hypothesis Test on the data and draw some insightful conclusions.